Professional11 min read

 4. Consider the perspective - Even if you disagree, try to understand why someone might see things differently.

-5. Act on valid points - Demonstrate that anonymous feedback leads to real change.
+5. Act on valid points - Demonstrate that private feedback leads to real change.

 Building a Culture That Values Feedback

-Organizations that truly value improvement should create cultures where feedback—anonymous and otherwise—is welcomed and acted upon.
+Organizations that truly value improvement should create cultures where feedback—private and otherwise—is welcomed and acted upon.
 This means:

 • Responding constructively to feedback received